mriffle/nf-skyline-dia-ms/docs/source/set_up_aws.rst

 ====================================
 MacCoss Lab used Amazon EC2 Spot Instances to run the Nextflow workflows.
 This reduces the cost by 50-70%.
 To use Spot Instances, you must create an IAM role that allows AWS Batch to launch Spot Instances on your behalf.

-Follow the instructions `here <https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html>`_ to create a security group(s) required for AWS Batch.
+Follow the instructions at https://docs.aws.amazon.com/batch/latest/userguide/spot_fleet_IAM_role.html to create a security group(s) required for AWS Batch.

 Create the Compute Environment to run Nextflow workflows
 ========================================================
 We will create a new compute environment which uses Amazon Elastic Compute Cloud(Amazon EC2) instances.
 The compute environment is where the Nextflow workflows will run.

-To create the compute environment, see `Create a compute environment <https://docs.aws.amazon.com/batch/latest/userguide/getting-started-ec2.html>` in the AWS Batch User Guide.
+To create the compute environment, see *Create a compute environment* in https://docs.aws.amazon.com/batch/latest/userguide/getting-started-ec2.html in the AWS Batch User Guide.
 Refer to the following table to determine what options to select.

 =====================================  ============
 Option                                 Value